-All planning and teaching, for PSHE and SRE, comes from a structured and embedded curriculum that we use.
+All planning and teaching, for PSHE and SRE, comes from a structured and embedded curriculum that we use (You, Me and PSHE).
 All of our PSHCE is covered under creative curriculum time.
 However some aspects of SRE are embedded in the Statutory Science Curriculum.
-Those outcomes are not optional and all children are taught through science.
 PHSCE is embedded through all of the curriculum and school life at Handale.
 Learning outcomes of PHSCE arise in many areas of the curriculum.
 The curriculum we follow at Handale allows teachers to easily plan and deliver good quality PSHE lessons for all children to assess.
 Our scheme is accessible on request.
+PHSCE is high on our agenda in school because of the recent Corona-virus troubles.
+PSHE is being utilised on a daily basis to prevent child mental health and wellbeing issues.